Gluten free, dairy free, egg free, nut free, additive free, naturally sweetened marshmallows!

 Ok, before you ask, here’s some answers to the questions I know you are busting to ask:

-- Yes, they can be toasted over the fire, as long as you give them a bit of time to dry out after you cut them up, and don’t hold them over the fire tooooooo long (and over hot coals is better than over actual fire) – just brown them quickly then eat them!
-See update below re toasting.
-(And see my video of testing the toasting here)
+• Yes, they can be toasted over the fire, as long as you give them a bit of time to dry out after you cut them up, and don’t hold them over the fire tooooooo long (and over hot coals is better than over actual fire) – just brown them quickly then eat them!
+(See my video of testing the toasting here)

 Ahhh… hot chocolate with marshmallows